Loadout

-Loadout was a free-to-play multiplayer third-person shooter developed by Edge of Reality.
+Loadout is a free-to-play multiplayer third-person shooter developed by Edge of Reality.
 It was released on Steam for Microsoft Windows, then co-published as a special PlayStation 4 version with P-40 Online Entertainment.
 Loadout focused on arcade-style multiplayer firefights across a variety of modes and used exaggerated cartoon gore.
 Players could alter the appearance of their in-game avatar, as well as the properties of their weapons using in-game currency.

 Edge of Reality has since discontinued development of the game.
 On January 23, 2018, CE-Asia (in collaboration with P-40) published the game on PlayStation 4 in several Asian countries as a paid "Premium Edition".
 Other game servers were closed on May 24, 2018, due to the inability to comply with the onset of the European Union's General Data Protection Regulation.
-On September 26, 2020, Loadout Premium's servers were shut down due to inability to afford the server cost, leaving no servers of the game available.
-However, a fan project is currently attempting to revive the game.
+On September 26, 2020, Loadout Premium's servers were shut down due to inability to afford the server cost.
+However, a fan project is currently attempting to revive the game and has brought working multiplayer.